vihari/vihari.github.io/why_india.md

 ## Limitations of this note

 -   Many of the above stated pros do not apply or do not matter if you chose a wrong supervisor.
 Research well about the person before signing up.
+- The pros and cons discussed may not directly apply to all the institutes in India, say for newer IITs.
+Exercise caution if you are thinking about institutions other than the five old IITs, ISI or IISc.
 -   Things are different in Sciences.
 I have written from the perspective of a Computer Science PhD student.
 I believe research facilities in sciences matter a lot, and not so much in our field.
 If you are a Prospective Science PhD, please take these with a pinch of salt.